streetpea/chiaki-ng/docs/setup/automation.md

             # Wake up console from sleep/rest mode (must be either on or in sleep/rest mode for this to work)
             flatpak run re.chiaki.Chiaki4deck wakeup -<playstation_console> -h <console_ip> -r '<remote_play_registration_key>'
             sleep 1
-            # wait for PlayStation to return one successful packet, exit script on error if it never happens
+            # wait for PlayStation to return 3 successful packets, exit script on error if it never happens
-            ping -c 1 -w 20 <console_ip> &>/dev/null
+            ping -c 3 -w 30 <console_ip> &>/dev/null
             sleep 1

             # Chiaki handles its own errors, so unsetting trap here.